todiane/poster-palace/README.md

 ## Navigation

-The navigation bar has designed to provide a user with multi ways to search for and find products.
+The navigation bar has designed to provide visitors with multiple ways to search for and find products.
 The first section is SORT POSTERS where users can sort according to price (ascending and decending) and category (a-z and z-a).

 The second section lets users sort posters according to their category name.